HyDE-Project/hyde-site/src/content/docs/en/help/faq.md

 <details>
 <summary>〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️</summary>

+Read this for details: https://wiki.hyprland.org/Configuring/Monitors/

 You can set the monitor resolution and refresh rate in `~/.config/hypr/monitors.conf`

-`monitor = DP-1,2560x1440@144,0x0, 1` >> The @ set's the refresh rate
+Ex: `monitor = DP-1,2560x1440@144,0x0, 1` >> The @ set's the refresh rate, but note that your monitor may not support all refresh rates.

-This is a `how to hyprland` question, always seek there wiki, https://wiki.hyprland.org/Configuring/Monitors/

 </details>